google-deepmind/mujoco/doc/XMLreference.rst

    different from "none", the texture is treated as procedural and any file names are ignored.
 The keywords have the following meaning:
    The **gradient** type generates a color gradient from rgb1 to rgb2.
 The interpolation in color space is done through a sigmoid function.
-For cube and skybox textures the gradient is along the +Y axis, i.e. from top to bottom for skybox rendering.
+For cube and skybox textures the gradient is along the +Y axis, i.e., from top to bottom for skybox rendering.

    The **checker** type generates a 2-by-2 checker pattern with alternating colors given by rgb1 to rgb2.
 This is